-Exemplified by the ninja Tyrannosaur in Jurassic Park who can't walk around outside without much roaring, stomping, and earth-shaking but suddenly appears inside a building at the climax of the film.
+Exemplified by the ninja Tyrannosaur who can't walk around outside without much roaring, stomping, and earth-shaking but suddenly appears inside a building at the climax of the film.
 Happens again with the even larger Spinosaurus in the third film: the only reason people realize it's there is that they hear the musical ring tone from a satellite phone it had earlier eaten.

 And exactly how does the Dilophosaur even get into Nedry's car, or know that it's supposed to be there?
 All the doors except the one next to Nedry are shut.
 Unless we assume that it hopped around the car, opened the door, climbed in, shut the door after itself, and then waited patiently for Nedry to get in and shut the door, trapping himself.
 Maybe the velociraptors weren't the brains of the outfit after all.

 Justified within in the Pirates of the Caribbean movies: not only can Davy Jones and his minions do this, but they can also walk through bits of his almost sentient ship due to the bond they all share with it.
 Averted when they move off of the Flying Dutchman, when they're actually shown to walk right through a wet surface and out of another wet surface somewhere else.
-The movie has fun with this when we first see Davy Jones just after this rule is suggested, small and far away through Jack's eyeglass; as he lowers the spyglass, we quickly see Davy Jones again, standing in the same way, but now right in front of Jack on the (wet) deck of the Black Pearl.
+Dead Man's Chest has fun with this when we first see Davy Jones just after this rule is suggested, small and far away through Jack's eyeglass; as he lowers the spyglass, we quickly see Davy Jones again, standing in the same way, but now right in front of Jack on the (wet) deck of the Black Pearl.

 The killer in I Know What You Did Last Summer uses his vast supernatural powers of almost getting killed and being off-screen not only to teleport, but to wander slowly around killing people all day in public without attracting the slightest notice from anybody he hasn't stuck something sharp into, and to magically fill a locked car trunk with crawling crabs and other sea-life, then empty it again, in about five minutes in broad daylight while the other characters (and the camera) are looking away.
 Ironically, teleportation officially becomes one of his powers in the third movie, where he actually is undead.
 At one point he slashes the tires of Final Girl's bike when she looks away for maybe a second or two.